BillyWoods/Narrowband-SDR/fx2fw/gpif_48mhz_spi/README.md

 CTL[5:0] (output only)
-Control outputs provide signals required by the external peripheral such as **read/write strobes, enables,** and divided clock
+Control outputs provide signals required by the external peripheral such as **read/write strobes, enables,** and divided clock.
+Only CTL[3:0] are available on the 56-pin package.

 FD[15:0] (bidirectional)
 The data bus is the conduit for payload data transferred between FX2LP endpoint FIFOs and the external peripheral.
 It can be configured to operate as an **8-bit** or 16-bit interface and can be tristated if the system requires it.
 In 16-bit mode, FD[7:0] represents the first byte in the endpoint FIFO and FD[15:8] represents the second byte.
+FD[7:0] maps to PB[7:0] on the 56-pin package.

 6 GSTATE[2:0] (output only)
 Debug output signals represent the states executed in a GPIF waveform.
 These are connected to a logic analyzer for